leonardotandeli/error-pages/README.md

 Simple and pretty html error pages to replace the standard text error pages that come with any webserver.

 ## Info ##
-Unbranded and generic informational text for the user Based on Bootstrap
+Based on Bootstrap

 ## Features ##